-- All absences, which have not been specifically identified as excused, are unexcused absences. - A student who has 15 unexcused absences within 90 calendar days is a habitual truant under state law.
-The student may be dealt with as a child in need of services under Chapter 984, Florida Statutes.
-In addition, the parent/guardian may be subject to criminal prosecution under Chapter 1003.24, Florida Statutes. - Students will be afforded an opportunity to make up work for an unexcused absence.
+- Students will be afforded an opportunity to make up work for an unexcused absence.
 There may be some academic penalty in accordance with attendance policies and procedures. - When students are late to school or leave school early without an adequate excuse the tardy or early dismissal will be unexcused. - i.
 No Academic Exceptions Based on Attendance (F.S.1003.33) Schools shall not exempt students from academic performance requirements, such as final exams, based on practices or policies designed to encourage student attendance.
-A student's attendance record may not be used in whole or in part to provide an exemption from any academic performance requirements.

-j.
-Full-Time Students
+A student's attendance record may not be used in whole or in part to provide an exemption from any academic performance requirements. - j.
+Full-Time Students k.
+Accommodations for Eligible Students